ChrisMoller/edif/README.md

 specified by that variable as the command line to invoke the chosen editor.
 For example:

+   export EDIF2="nano"

+will cause edif to nefault to using the nano editor.
+Similarly, the EDIF2 variable affects the default edif2 editor.

+edif has been tested with emacs, vi, and nano; edif2 with emacs and gvim.
+The default editor for edif is vi; the default for edif2 is

-   export EDIF="emacs --geometry=40x20  -background '#ffffcc' -font 'DejaVu Sans Mono-10'"
+   "emacs --geometry=40x20  -background '#ffffcc' -font 'DejaVu Sans Mono-10'"

-will invoke emacs with a fairly small window, a light yellow background, and using the DejaVu Sans Mono-10 font.
-(That's also the default if no EDIF variable is found.)

-There's also a dyadic form:

-	'editor' edif 'function_name'

-that lets you specify the editor you want, for example:

-	'vi' edif 'fubar'

-will open function fubar in vi.
-Any command-line arguments you provide will also be passed to the editor, so:

-	'gvim -bg red' edif 'fubar'

-will do as you expect it to and give you eye strain.

 The dyadic form is a one-shot thing--edif doesn't remember editors specified this way and the monadic form will go back to using the default or environment-specified editor.

-edif has been tested only with emacs, vi, and gvim.

-Future work may also allow edif to edit APL variables and operators, but no guarantees I'll ever get around to it.

 edif may be included in the workspace with:

 	'libedif.so' ⎕fx 'edif'

+and edif2 with:

+	'libedif2.so' ⎕fx 'edif2'

+Of course, you can use any function names you like and, as long as you use different names, both versions can be used at the same time.

 Implimentation note:

-edif works by storing an editable version of the specified function in:
+edif and edif2 work by storing an editable version of the specified function in:

 /var/run/user/<uid>/<pid>/<name>.apl